Nat Phillips: Return to Liverpool

-On 31 October 2020, Phillips made his league debut for the club, starting in Liverpool's 2–1 win over West Ham United.
+On 31 October 2020, Phillips made his league debut for Liverpool, starting in a 2–1 win over West Ham United.
 On 10 March 2021, Phillips made his Champions League debut, putting in a man of the match performance in a 2–0 win over RB Leipzig, and helping Liverpool advance to the quarter finals 4–0 on aggregate.

-Phillips scored his first goal for the club on 19 May 2021, scoring a headed goal and Liverpool's second of the game during a 3–0 away win over Burnley in the Premier League and with it, another man of the match award.
+Phillips scored his first goal for the club on 19 May 2021, scoring a headed goal and Liverpool's second of the game during a 3–0 away win over Burnley in the Premier League and claimed another man of the match award, this was his only goal for the club.
 The following season, Phillips played in Liverpool's 2–1 win against AC Milan at the San Siro to complete the Champions League group stage with six wins.
 Days later it was revealed Phillips suffered a fractured cheekbone during the game.
-With game-time limited in the 2021-22 season, Nat Phillips admitted to being ready to leave the club in the January transfer window.
+With game time limited in the 2021–22 season, Phillips admitted to being ready to leave the club in the January transfer window.

 AFC Bournemouth (loan)

-On 31 January 2022, he joined AFC Bournemouth on loan until the end of the season.
-Regarding the move, Klopp commented that "he would have loved to have kept him [at Liverpool]" and that he was "incredibly reliable [and a] great figure here at the training ground".
-He made his debut for the club in the FA Cup, 0–1 loss to non-league side Boreham Wood.
-Phillips made his league debut for the club, and his first appearance in the Championship, in a 3–1 victory against Birmingham City.
+On 31 January 2022, Phillips joined AFC Bournemouth on loan until the end of the season.
+Regarding the move, Klopp commented that "he would have loved to have kept him [at Liverpool]" and that Phillips was "incredibly reliable [and a] great figure here at the training ground."
+He made his debut for the club in the FA Cup on 6 February in a 1–0 loss to non-league side Boreham Wood.
+Phillips made his league debut for the club, and his first appearance in the Championship, in a 3–1 victory against Birmingham City on 9 February.

+Celtic (loan)

+On 31 August 2023, Phillips joined Scottish Premiership side Celtic on loan until January 2024.
+He made his league debut for the club in a 3–0 win against Dundee on 16 September.
+On 4 October, Phillips made his Champions League debut for Celtic in a 2–1 loss against Lazio on 4 October.
+After struggling to break into the first team at Celtic, he was recalled back to Liverpool in January.

+Cardiff City (loan)

+On 30 January 2024, Phillips joined EFL Championship club Cardiff City, on loan for the remainder of the 2023–24 season.
+He made his league debut for the club on 3 February in a 1–0 win against Watford.